rockfordlhotka/Cloud-Native-HOL/docs/prerequisites.md

    1. Inside WSL install `sudo apt-get install git`
    1. Inside WSL install `sudo apt-get install azure-cli` (Use the instructions at: https://docs.microsoft.com/en-us/cli/azure/install-azure-cli-apt?view=azure-cli-latest)
    1. Inside WSL install `sudo apt-get install kubernetes-cli` (Use the instructions at: https://kubernetes.io/docs/tasks/tools/install-kubectl/#install-kubectl-on-linux)
+   1. You may want to follow the instructions in this blog so [WSL can seamlessly interact with Docker Desktop](https://nickjanetakis.com/blog/setting-up-docker-for-windows-and-wsl-to-work-flawlessly)

 ⚠ Arriving with a pre-configured workstation is imperative.